Compassionate Care, National Accreditation:

 There has been a string of unfortunate news and stressful events in the past months.
 It can be easy to overlook some of the positive events and hopeful endeavors constantly happening.
 Many people have been able to successfully recover from COVID-19 and have been able to get better.
 Sometimes we must look at the positives of our situation to help us push towards the future.

 Let this be a motivator to keep practicing empathy with each other while we continue working together.
 There will be good and bad times as we continue moving forward but staying positive and kind to each other can go a long way.
-At Montare Behavioral Health we want to hold out a welcoming hand if you are struggling with mental health illnesses or addiction.
+At Montare Behavioral Health, we want to hold out a welcoming hand if you are struggling with mental health illnesses.
 We want to help you and your loved ones get to a better place and encourage safety during these times.
 Contact us today to learn more about our treatment options and mental health resources.

 References: